JeremyXSC/DMF/README.md

 - fairseq

 ### How to use it?
-This repo. supports training on multiple GPUs and the default setting is also multi-GPU.
+This repo. supports training on multiple GPUs and the default setting is single GPU (RTX 3090 GPU).

-1. Download all necessry datasets, e.g. Market1501, CUHK03 and MSMT17 datasets.
+1. Download all necessry datasets (e.g. Market1501, CUHK03 and MSMT17 datasets) and move them to 'data'.
 2. Training
 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py